randomletters/motion_dimmer/CONTRIBUTING.rst

 Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
 - Include unit tests.
 This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

-Feel free to submit early, though—we can always iterate on this.

 It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the owners and validate your approach.